PapaJoesSoup/ShipManifest/README.md

 ShipManifest
 ============
+Version 4.4.1.1 - Release 09 July, 2015 - Tooltips & Science Xfer Improvements.
+- Fixed:  Correct a display error with science tooltip when an experiment result key is not found.
+Now displays the default key's data.

 Version 4.4.1.0 - Release 05 July, 2015 - Tooltips & Science Xfer Improvements.
 - New:  Refactored and expanded Tooltips.
 Changed background, positioning, anchor points, font styles & colors for better readability.
 Added more tooltips to various windows and tabs.
 - New:  Added Control Window Tooltip control to settings.
 If control window Tooltips is off, all tab tooltip settings are disabled.